datastaxdevs/workshop-streaming-game/README.md

 #### 3b.
 Start the API

-Make sure you are in the API console.
+Make sure you are in the API console and in the `api` subdirectory.
 You can now **start the API**:

     uvicorn api:app